The Kotobuki Squadron

-- Bearer of Bad News: Her arrival informs the heroes that Isao has gone full megalomaniac, attacking Shouto when the city is Ikesuka's ally on the ground of the research paper they stole from Allen claims that the Yufang hole would open over the city, shooting down Camilla despite she was already surrendering, and would attack Rahama next with a payload that will flatten bigger cities.
+- Bearer of Bad News: Her arrival informs the heroes that Isao has gone full megalomaniac, attacking Shouto when the city is Ikesuka's ally on the ground of the research paper they stole from Allen claims that the Yufang hole would open over the city, shooting down Camilla even as she was surrendering, and would attack Rahama next with a payload that will flatten bigger cities.

 - Bunny-Ears Lawyer: Despite her clumsiness, Camilla is a captain for a reason.
-In the giant furball over Mount Ofukou, she's seen using leading shots to score kills and in the last battle over Ikesuka, she's the last Shouto pilot that never get shot down in the skirmish, despite Ikesuka is literally armed to teeth in AA guns and planes.
+In the giant furball over Mount Ofukou, she's seen using leading shots to score kills and in the last battle over Ikesuka, she's the last Shouto pilot that never get shot down, despite Ikesuka's abundance of flak guns and fighter planes.

 - Dumb Blond: She's somewhat an airhead, as seen when she tells Ouni crew on how she got herself shot.